-- The I-MR chart (also called individual-moving range chart or IR chart) is a popular control chart for continuous data with subgroup size equal to one. - The I chart plots an individual observation as a data point. - The MR chart plots the absolute value of the difference between two consecutive observations in individual charts as a data point. - If there are n data points in the I chart, there are n-1 data points in the MR chart. - The I chart is valid only if the MR chart is in control.
+- The I-MR chart (also called individual-moving range chart or IR chart) is a popular control chart for continuous data with subgroup size equal to one. - The I chart plots an individual observation as a data point. - The MR chart plots the absolute value of the difference between two consecutive observations in individual charts as a data point. - If there are n data points in the I chart, there are n-1 data points in and MR chart with a moving range of 2. - The I chart is valid only if the MR chart is in control.